 With a wide variety of platforms to reach these patients, marketing your practice through social media can surely fit within any healthcare provider’s strategic business plan.
 But it is necessary to narrow down a direction for your brand’s online presence amongst all these options.

-If you’re in need of inspiration, here are five examples of famous medical doctors who have found success using social media to their advantage.
+If you’re in need of inspiration, here are five examples of doctors who have found success using social media to their advantage.

 1. Doctor Mike

-Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of eight million people.
-Doctor Mike has risen to the ranks of celebrity-status becoming one of the most famous doctors today, with features in Time, Cosmopolitan, Business Insider, and People Magazine, just to name a few.
+Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of over 21 million people.
+Doctor Mike has risen to ranks of celebrity-status, with features in Time, Men’s Health, Business Insider, and People Magazine, just to name a few.

-Doctor Mike amassed his 2.8 million Instagram followers by posting photos of his daily life — on the job, at the gym, with his dog.
+Doctor Mike amassed his 4.3 million Instagram followers by posting photos and videos of his daily life — on the job, at the gym, with his dog.
 Now you’ll see a similar stream of content, but with a slew of celebrities and sponsored events mixed in.
-His Instagram presence promotes a healthy and active lifestyle, alongside his busy professional work.
+His Instagram presence promotes a healthy and active lifestyle alongside his busy professional work.

 4. Howard Luks

 Dr. Howard Luks, an orthopedic surgeon and sports medicine specialist in New York, has an active presence on all social media channels.
-Without the same celebrity-prestige as the three prior examples, Luks is a great example of how your typical doctor can also upkeep a stellar social media presence.
+Dr. Luks is not a celebrity and provides a great example of how your typical doctor can also upkeep a stellar social media presence.

 Luks regularly uploads videos to YouTube, where he discusses common orthopedic injuries and patient questions.
-In one video, Luks explains why meniscal tears are so common and whether surgery is always necessary for this type of injury.
-This video has been viewed almost 200,000 times.
+In one video, Luks explains knee swelling and signs to look for in case of a serious injury.
+This video has been viewed over 200,000 times.

 “Studies report that 85 percent of patients are researching their diseases and their physicians online,” Luks says in his YouTube channel trailer.
 “Healthcare is not social, sports medicine is not social, but human beings are.
 Shouldn’t your physicians also be social?”